UnuMwetwetwe/monitoring.sh/README.md

 # Project description

 Debian was chosen as an OS for it's beginner friendly features and high documentation availability.
+This contrasts with the other option, Rocky Linux, wich is more pro oriented, and much less easy for a first time administrator.\
+Partitioning was done using LVM, wich allows dynamic partition resizing, easy storage management and snapshot creation for backup purposes.\
+AppArmor was the security module used